maindconsultingservices/google_twitter_scraper/README.md

 - **Response:** JSON object containing a list of search results.
 - **Redis Integration:** Search results are cached in Redis for 60 seconds to speed up frequent queries and reduce load.

+#### `GET /google/search_and_scrape`
+- **Description:** Performs a Google search and then scrapes the resulting URLs, combining the functionality of `/google/search` and `/web/scrape` into a single request.
+- **Query Parameters:**
+  - `query` (string, required): The search query.
+  - `max_results` (integer, optional, default: 10): Maximum number of search results to process (must be between 1 and 100).
+  - `sites` (array of strings, optional): One or more site restrictions.
+When provided, the query is automatically modified to include the "site:" operator for each specified domain (grouped with an OR operator).
+  - `timeframe` (string, optional): A relative time filter for search results.
+Allowed values are:
+    - `24h` – results from the last 24 hours.
+    - `week` – results from the last week.
+    - `month` – results from the last month.
+    - `year` – results from the last year.

+    Internally, this parameter appends an `after:YYYY-MM-DD` operator to the query.
+- **Response:** JSON object with:
+  - `scraped`: Array containing detailed information about each URL, including:
+    - `url`: The URL that was scraped.
+    - `status`: HTTP status code from the request.
+    - `error`: Error message if an error occurred, or null if successful.
+    - `title`: The page title.
+    - `metaDescription`: Meta description from the page.
+    - `textPreview`: Short preview of the page text.
+    - `fullText`: Full text content of the page.
+    - `Summary`: Summary of the page content, generated using the Venice.ai API.
+    - `IsQueryRelated`: Boolean indicating whether the content is related to the search query.
+    - `relatedURLs`: Array of related URLs found in the content.
+  - `timeframe`: The time filter that was effectively applied to the search.
+- **Redis Integration:** Both the search results and the scraped data are cached in Redis for 60 seconds to improve performance and reduce external requests.
+- **Notes:** The `max_results` parameter should not exceed 5 to minimize the likelihood of getting a timeout error when using Vercel's free tier.

 ### Twitter Endpoints

 #### `GET /twitter/user/{user_id}/tweets`